Platform9-Community/csi/mayadata/kubera/README.md

 # Mayadata kubera Persistent Storage through Mayadata Director for platform9 managed kubernetes clusters
+Mayadata director is a remote SaaS management plane to provision and maintain OpenEBS persistent storage for your microservices running on kubernetes.

 # Prerequisites:
 1. Platform9 Freedom Plan (a free tier account is required) with three worker nodes and one Master node.
 Enabling workload on master node will also work.